Image 1 of 2

 Image 2 of 2

-Surface wear is honest and convincing: softened contours, localized edge losses, and a patina developed through handling and ritual use rather than artificial distressing or modern coatings.
-Tool marks remain subtly visible beneath the surface, and there are no indications of power tools, exaggerated features, or decorative excess aimed at the export market.
+Surface wear is honest throughout: softened contours, localized edge loss, and patina developed through use rather than artificial distressing.
+Tool marks remain subtly visible beneath the surface.
+There is no evidence of power tools, exaggerated features, or decorative excess aimed at the export market.

 Taken as a whole, the mask aligns well with late 19th to early 20th century Dan production (c.
 1880–1930).
 While lacking documented provenance, its form, materials, construction, and wear patterns place it securely within the corpus of authentic, pre-commercial Dan masks.